Porsche Mission E

-The 4WD electric Mission e is a concept car, but a production car very similar to it will be ready by 2019.
-As Porsche says "Compact electric motors, no combustion engine, no exhaust system, no transmission tunnel.
-Plenty of opportunities to question and rethink previous forms".
+The 4WD electric Mission E is a concept car, but a production car based on it will be ready by 2019.
 Who has driven the Tesla Model S, understands that electric performance cars are something very special and Porsche is on the right path with their future family cars.
 Because of excessive mass, these cars cannot be called sports cars, though.

 When the Mission E project was unveiled to the public, the system voltage for the Porsche electric car was specified at 800 volts, twice the common in 2015.
 In 2018 Porsche announced that the voltage was increased to 950 V to help reach the quick charging targets of the Porsche Turbo Charging system.

 An eye-tracking system detects, via camera, which instrument the driver is viewing.
 The driver can then activate the menu of the instrument in focus by pushing a button on the steering wheel and navigate in it – which also involves an interplay of eye-tracking and manual activation.
 But that is not all: the display follows the seat position and body attitude of the driver in what is known as a parallax effect.
 If the driver sits lower, higher or leans to one side, the 3D display of the round instruments reacts and moves with the driver.
 This eliminates situations in which the steering wheel blocks the driver's view of certain key information.